-THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY. -
+THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
+Effective until 2019-07-31

 C Withdrawals from Jointly Owned Accounts

 C Withdrawals from Jointly Owned Accounts

 A withdrawal of money from a financial account titled to the customer by a joint account owner other than the owner's spouse may be a transfer with uncompensated value.